 Moose are also quite solitary when it comes to humans.
 They will often hide and avoid humans rather than confronting them, and so are rarely aggressive without a reason.
 However, if provoked, scared or if a human comes between a mother and calf they can react aggressively.
 This also goes for moose that have become used to being fed, being denied food.
 Talk about hanger!

 Their other source of danger, though this isn’t really connected to aggression, is vehicle collisions.
 Many roads go through moose habitats so they can often cross over when cars are present.
-As the moose is so tall, the bulk of their body is above the hood of an average car meaning that if hit, their whole body will completely crush the front windscreen and people in the front seats.
-This frequently leads to death as it isn’t something seatbelts or airbags can help with.
+As the moose is so tall, the bulk of their body is above the hood of an average car meaning that if hit, their whole body will completely crush the windscreen and people in the front seats.
+This frequently leads to death as it isn’t something seat belts or airbags can help with.
 This has led some car companies to ‘moose test’ their cars to ensure safety of the passengers in case a collision happens.

 Population and Predation

 Great news, moose are another creature which aren’t in decline!
 In fact their number worldwide is increasing.
 In nature adult moose are pretty feisty so have few predators.
 Siberian tigers in Russia are probably their most regular predator, but a pack of grey wolves can also sometimes bring one down, as can a brown bear.
-Usually however, predators will go for young or infirm moose, and these can be hunted by black bears and cougars too.
+Usually however, predators will go for young or infirm moose, which can be hunted by black bears and cougars too.

 Despite their overall good numbers, moose populations are declining in the south of their range in North America.
 This is thought to be due to a combination of wolf predation, infections and parasites like liver flukes and brain worms.
 It is also thought that increasing temperatures from climatic change is causing heat stress in the animals as well as allowing more parasites to survive winter and so infect them.
 In some areas there are also some issues of habitat loss to development such as farming, commercial and housing areas, and industries such as mining.
 However, overall their numbers are on the up.

-Moose are regularly hunted by people, both for sport and as subsistence hunting as a source of food.
+Moose are regularly hunted by people, both for sport and for subsistence hunting as a source of food.
 In fact in parts of Europe the moose population is rising so quickly that around 50% are allowed to be harvested each year.

 Moose sneaking around New Zealand

 There have been a few attempts to bring moose to new places.
 In the 1950s the then USSR and Poland brought moose back into Kampinos National Park and into Belarus.
-The moose in Poland still remain.
+The moose in Poland still remain today.
 Attempts at reintroduction to the marshlands north of Berlin in the 1930s and 1960s were not so successful.
 In 2008 two moose were also reintroduced to the Scottish highlands.

-The story in New Zealand however is a bit more mysterious.
+The story in New Zealand is a bit more mysterious.
 In 1900 and 1910 some moose were introduced to the western part of New Zealand’s South Island, around Hokitika and Fiordland.
 However, these are not considered very suitable areas and with few sightings and some kills, the moose were pretty soon presumed dead, the last proven sighting being in 1952.
 Unexpectedly in 1972 a moose antler turned up, and in 2002 some hair that was collected was tested, and its DNA showed it was from a moose.
-This led to an extensive search, and whist there has still not been any sightings of the animals, there has been evidence found of browsing, antler marks on trees, and bedding areas, so the moose may still be sneaking around the forests of western New Zealand!
+This led to an extensive search, and whilst there has still not been any sightings of the animals, there has been evidence found of browsing, antler marks on trees, and bedding areas, so the moose may still be sneaking around the forests of western New Zealand!

 Giant, ancient and surprisingly aquatic, moose are impressive creatures.
-They have strength and size, yet tend to keep to themselves,and whilst rarely domesticated, those that are have been known to be incredibly loyal.
+They have strength and size, yet tend to keep to themselves, and whilst rarely domesticated, those that are have been known to be incredibly loyal.
 All in all they are pretty incredible creatures with a great range of talents and qualities.
 That and they make amoosing puns…

 For more information: